Mixing Paint Colors Preschool Activity

 Kids can explore the results of mixing paint colors together in a process art activity.
-Mixing two or more paint colors combines science and art with hands-on creative play.
+Mix two or more paint colors to combine science and art in hands-on creative play.

 Privacy and Disclosure